agatti/adfmaker/README.md

 ## File list format

-The file list is a CSV file with with five columns and a header row (the first non-empty line, ignored).
+The file list is a CSV file with five columns and a header row (the first non-empty line, ignored).
 The columns are as follows:

 - target file name
 - source file name (omitted for directories)